TABLE OF CONTENTS

 - Sexual Assault: Unwanted or unwelcome touching of a sexual nature, including hugging, kissing, fondling, oral sex, anal or vaginal intercourse, or other physical sexual activity that occurs without valid consent.

 Sexual Harassment: Unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature.
+Sexual harassment is a form of unlawful discrimination under local law.
 The College encourages reporting of all unwelcome conduct of a sexual nature, so that it can investigate as appropriate, and determine if the conduct violates Title IX.
 Such conduct violates Title IX if:

 - Submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s education, living environment, employment, or other participation in a college program or activity;